MahApps/MahApps.Metro/controls/buttons.md

 ### AccentedAquareButton

-A slightly modified version of `SquareButton` that has the current accent color as background color
+A slightly modified version of `SquareButton` that has the current accent color as background color.

 ![]({{site.baseurl}}/images/accent-square-button.png)